 The drab old gray of plain concrete is definitely a thing of the past.
-From backyard patios to kitchen counter tops to foyers and lobbies, modern concrete often boasts distinctive designs and patterns or tasteful colors to match a design aesthetic.
+From backyard patios to kitchen counter tops to foyers and lobbies, modern colored concrete often boasts distinctive designs and patterns or tasteful colors to match a design aesthetic.

 Over the last decade, it’s become more and more common to see concrete enhanced with color in both interior and exterior design.
 Here are the three most common techniques for adding color to both new concrete projects and existing dried concrete.